Writing a bio is hard.

 Jessi tells us the most important thing about herself (that she is a book editor), and what she can do for her audience (get their books into print), while establishing her credibility (“best-selling,” “editor-in-chief”).

 Everything she mentions is designed to appeal to the audience she’s trying to reach.

 #3: Sharing Irrelevant Details or Stuff You Think Your Audience Should Care About

-This bio is from someone whose expertise is content marketing, although he hides it well.
+This bio is from someone whose expertise is content and affiliate marketing, although he hides it well.